The Best Treadmill for Home Use

 Helpful tech features

 While working out from home cancels out a lot of excuses, boredom can become its own stumbling block.
 This is where programming and entertainment come in.
-A virtual personal trainer and simulated trail running may not be at the top of your must-have list, but we can all appreciate machines that help stave off treadmill fatigue.
+A virtual personal trainer and simulated trail running may not be at the top of your must-have list, but we appreciated machines that help stave off treadmill fatigue.
 WiFi connectivity and downloadable workouts do wonders.

 For most users, a 55-by-20-inch belt surface area allows for easy, uninhibited strides.
 If walking is your main form of exercise, you probably won’t ever need more.
 If you primarily run, or have extremely long legs, you may find a few more inches of length can do a lot to free your movements — around 60 by 20 inches.
 Clipping your strides means losing out on the muscle-toning benefit of stretching your legs out.

 Continuous horsepower (CHP) is the motor power measurement to look for.
 Some treadmill manufacturers skew the numbers by reporting peak capabilities — the max horsepower a treadmill can exert for a limited amount of time.
 You want to know the level of energy it can sustain for the long haul.
 If you think of your treadmill as your workout partner, it should be able to match you stride for stride, no matter how long you go.
 Here’s an easy guide:

 Warranty of 10 years or more on frame and motor